EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 ## Dealing with unpredictability

 Any real program has to interact with things outside the programmer's control.
 All external systems are unpredictable.

 Building systems that are reliable requires isolating and managing the unpredictable parts.

-An approach that programmers may use to handle this is to delineate the parts of the program which use external systems.
+An approach that programmers may use to handle this is to isolate the parts of the program which use external systems.

-By delineating them,
+By isolating them,
   programmers then have tools to handle the unpredictable parts in more predictable ways.

 The interactions with external systems can be defined in terms of "Effects".
 Effects create a delineation between the parts of a program that interact with external systems and those that don't.

 For example, a program that displays the current date requires something that actually knows the current date.
 The program needs to talk to an external system
   (maybe just the operating system) to get this information.
 These programs are unpredictable because the programmer has no control over what that external system will say or do.

 ## What is an Effect?